Detlef Lienau: Life and career

-Lienau was born in an area of Denmark that later became part of Germany.
+Lienau was born to a German family in an area of Denmark that later became part of Germany.
 He immigrated to the United States in 1848 and on May 11, 1853, he married Catherine Van Giesen Booraem.
 It was his first marriage and her second.
 Lienau and Catherine had five children: Jacob August Lienau (1854–1906), Detlef Lienau II, Catherine Cornelia Lienau, Lucy Lienau, and Louise Lienau.
 All but the eldest son, J. August, died young.
 His great-great-great-granddaughter is Jane Lienau, a prestigious teacher of classics at Brunswick High School.
 J. August followed in his father's footsteps and became an architect, designing mostly residential structures after taking over his father's practice in 1887.
 He later formed a partnership with Thomas Nash, which lasted through the late 1920s.

 After Catherine's death in 1861, Lienau married Harriet Jane Wreaks in 1866 and they had two children: Eleanor F. and Jacob Henry.
 In 1935, J. Henry donated about 800 of his father's professional drawings, photographs and other original documents to the Avery Library of Architecture and Fine Arts at Columbia University.

 Lienau was one of a relatively small group of trained architects, of whom the majority were fairly recent arrivals from Great Britain and the continent.
 All brought with them to the New World the traditions of the Old, but Lienau differed from his colleagues in one important respect: Molded by his early Danish and North German environment, and by years of study in various German art centers and in Paris, Lienau had a point of view more international than theirs—a rarity in an age of ardent nationalism.
 Thus, a fusion of traditions enabled him to adapt quickly to life in America and to deal successfully with the demands of an increasingly eclectic age.
 Another point that should be stressed, since it has long been ignored: It was Lienau, not Richard Morris Hunt, who was the first to bring to the United States a mind and a hand that was shaped, through contact with Henri Labrouste, by the French Beaux-Arts tradition.